 - Students are expected to check blackboard and their Northampton e-mail on a daily basis.
 Important announcements may be posted on blackboard at any given time and it is the expectation that students take responsibility for their education and periodically check the course blackboard site and/or their Northampton e-mail account. - The student understands that the course faculty cannot cover every detail of theoretical knowledge in the classroom or laboratory setting.
-The student is responsible for reading and understanding theory discussed in the course textbook and supplemental readings provided by the faculty. - The student understands that all written work be submitted as a hard copy.
-Electronic submission is not permitted and will not be accepted. - The student understands that extensions for assignments will not be granted.
+The student is responsible for reading and understanding theory discussed in the course textbook and supplemental readings provided by the faculty. - The student understands that extensions for assignments will not be granted.